Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Learn more

-Like most business decisions, deciding to own and rent out property through a limited company boils down to tax efficiency.
+Like most business decisions, deciding to own and rent out property through a limited company boils down to tax efficiency although there are other pros and cons too.

 Offsetting mortgage interest against income

 Limited companies are allowed to claim tax relief on mortgage interest, and offset it against any profit they make from rental income.
-This reduces the amount of profit, and therefore lowers their tax bill, because businesses pay Corporation Tax (at a rate of 19%) on their profits, not on income.
+This reduces the amount of profit, and therefore lowers their tax bill, because businesses pay Corporation Tax on their profits, not on income.

 Sole traders are no longer automatically allowed to deduct some costs from their rental income (like mortgage interest).

-So, owning the property through a limited company means you can make a sizeable saving against the typical 40% income tax rates paid by sole traders or partnerships.
+So, owning the property through a limited company means you may be able to make a saving against the typical income tax rates paid by sole traders or partnerships.

 Paying yourself from your property portfolio